keboola/app-scaffold/README.md

         "scaffolds": [ // only one scaffold allowed
             {
-                "name": "ReviewsReviewTrackers", // match scaffold directory name "parameters": {
-                    "writer01": { // refer to component config id
-                        "parameters": {...} // this parameter will overide payload.configuration.parameters
+                "name": "ReviewsReviewTrackers", // match scaffold directory name "writer01": { // refer to component config id "parameters": {...} // this parameter will overide payload.configuration.parameters
-                    }
                 }
             }
         ]